awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 For more information, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.

-## Using encryption<a name="ebsapis-using-encryption"></a>
+## Use encryption<a name="ebsapis-using-encryption"></a>

 If Amazon EBS encryption by default is enabled on your AWS account, you cannot start a new snapshot using an un\-encrypted parent snapshot\.
 You must first encrypt the parent snapshot by copying it\.
-For more information, see [Copying an Amazon EBS snapshot](ebs-copy-snapshot.md) and [Encryption by default](EBSEncryption.md#encryption-by-default)\.
+For more information, see [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md) and [Encryption by default](EBSEncryption.md#encryption-by-default)\.

 To start an encrypted snapshot, specify the Amazon Resource Name \(ARN\) of an AWS KMS key, or specify an encrypted parent snapshot in your StartSnapshot request\.
 If neither are specified, and Amazon EBS encryption by default is enabled on the account, then the default CMK for the account is used\.
 If no default CMK has been specified for the account, then the AWS managed CMK is used\.